 Issues Faced in Online Property Registration

 The registration of property by online mode is an effective means of registration, but it comes with several disadvantages which create problems for buyers and sellers.
 Sometimes, the online registration portal works slowly causing a huge waste of time.
 The website also faces several technical glitches.
 This is one of the common issues faced by users.
-Even if the process of registration of property has become online, one needs to visit the office of the sub-registrar to submit documents and finish the process.
+Even if the process of registration of property has become online, one needs to visit the office of the sub-registrar to submit necessary papers and finish the process.
 Registration of property is mandatory in nature as defined under the Registration Act, 1908.

 Frequently Asked Questions

 The necessary papers essential for the registration of the property are as follows: